iRumesh/Electronic-Resources/README.md

 # Electronic-Resources
-Self-Finding Learning Resources and Application notes [Not 100% correct and accurate, Feel free to PR to add/correct]
+This is living document, Included Self-Finding Learning Resources and Application notes [Not 100% correct and accurate, Feel free to PR to add/correct]

+- [x] Create Overoll Electronic Resources checklist
+- [ ] Add Description
+- [ ] Add Images
+- [ ] Link mostly used compenent Datasheets to relevant component
-### To boost the practical knowledge <br>
+### To boost the practical knowledge I hope below are useful <br>

 Most Commonly used Componenets, Circuits in Electronic Systems <br>